isomerpages/govtech-im8/_control-catalog/Application Security.md

 <a id="as-8"></a>
-## AS-8: Application Secrets Management
+## AS-8: Secrets Management

 ### Control Statement

-Encrypt and store application secrets in a secret management solution with appropriate access controls and do not hard-code secrets in source code.
+Securely store secrets in an appropriate secrets management solution with access control enforcement, encryption, and monitoring.

 ### Control Recommendations

-Secret management solutions include cloud solutions like AWS Secrets Manager and Azure Key Vault as well as cloud-agnostic solutions like HashiCorp Vault and CyberArk Conjur.
+Secrets include API keys, AWS IAM user access keys, and other static credentials.
+Do not store secrets unencrypted in source code or configuration files.
+Store secrets in cloud solutions like AWS Secrets Manager and Azure Key Vault or cloud-agnostic solutions like HashiCorp Vault and CyberArk Conjur.
+For SaaS or platforms, ensure that secrets are stored in an appropriate solution.
+For example, use GitHub Actions secrets instead of variables.

 ### Risk Statement

-Exposure of sensitive information and unauthorised access to system credentials may occur if application secrets are stored without encryption or if hard-coded in source code.
+Exposure of sensitive information and unauthorised access to system credentials may occur if application secrets are stored insecurely or hard-coded in source code.